keepsuit/laravel-temporal/README.md

 $result = yield $childWorkflow->yourActivityMethod();
 ```

+### Input and output payloads

+Payloads provided to workflows/activities as params and returned from them must be serialized, sent to the Temporal server and deserialized by the worker.
+Activities can be executed by workers written in different languages, so the payload must be serialized in a common format.
+Out of the box temporal sdk supports native php types and [protobuf](https://developers.google.com/protocol-buffers) messages.
+This package adds some laravel specific options for serialization/deserialization of objects:

+- `TemporalSerializable` interface can be implemented to add support for custom serialization/deserialization
+- [spatie/laravel-data](https://github.com/spatie/laravel-data) data objects are supported out of the box

+> To improve laravel-data support, this package provides `TemporalSerializableCast` and `TemporalSerializableTransformer`
+> to add support for serialization/deserialization of `TemporalSerializable` objects used as `Data` properties.
+> You can add them to `data.casts` and `data.transformers` config to add support globally.

 ### Run the temporal worker

 To run the temporal worker, you can use the `temporal:work {queue?}` command.